 We understand that COVID-19 may give rise to a range of questions and our experienced team is on hand to support.
 In most cases, the first port of call will be your Alliance Learning Account Manager or Subject Specialist Tutor.
 We also have specialist available for the following queries:

 For questions relating to apprentice welfare, our safeguarding team: firstname.lastname@example.org / email@example.com

 For questions relating to IT/online access, our digital content team: firstname.lastname@example.org

-You can also reach us on email at email@example.com
+You can also reach us on email for general enquiries at email@example.com

 You will be able to collect your home test kits from the Training Centre.
 You can start using them as soon as they arrive.
 Ashley Swift, Covid Co-ordinator and Conor Haslam, Covid Registration Assistant will assign the kits out to the relevant people once they are ready.
 Alliance Learning staff should carry out testing at home twice every week, 3-4 days apart.

 You will be given a pack of 7 tests in a box with a separate leaflet on how to take the test and report the results.
 This will also apply to apprentices in line with government guidance.
 These tests cannot be used or shared with anyone else due their unique batch number.

 You should take the test two times every week.
 We would like you to take your tests on Sunday evening and Wednesday evening.

 This does not replace symptomatic testing.
 If you have symptoms, you should self- isolate immediately, book a PCR test and follow national guidelines.